Little Big Superstar

-Little Big Superstar is a Philippine reality - variety show for kids, that airs every Saturday afternoon on ABS-CBN.
+Little Big Superstar is a 2007 Philippine television reality competition show broadcast by ABS-CBN.
+Hosted by Sarah Geronimo, it aired on the network's Saturday afternoon line up from February 10 to May 12, 2007, replacing Little Big Star and was replaced by Saturday Afternoon Blockbusters.

 It is a spin-off of Little Big Star, also with the same format, but only searched for singers.
 Now, Little Big Superstar is bigger and better as it is not just a singing contest, it is the search for the next kid superstar.

 Format

 Every week, the final list of contestants will be judged accordingly by our three sets of judges.
 The first will be the text voters who get 30% of the kid's final score, second will be the three resident judges who will see them weekly as they become the next superstar with 50% and thirdly, introducing the special invited jury which is open to everybody (they may vary from Kapamilya Stars to POP senders) who will use a specialized gadget, the clicker, that instantly determines the special jury's average scores, they get 20%.

 The little stars will battle it out weekly in escalating musical skills, from concert performances to drama acting to dance showdown until only one kid will emerge as the Little Big Superstar.